Consolidated Edison, Inc. Shares Approach 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 77.5% higher than the 20-day average.
+- Trading volume this week was 40.3% lower than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.2.